 This allows a client to be asynchronously notified of a problem.
 Some connections only consume messages, so they would have no other way to learn their connection has failed.

-A Connection serializes execution of its ExceptionListener.
+A Connection serializes execution of its ExceptionListener.This means that if a connection encounters multiple problems and therefore needs to call its ExceptionListener multiple times, then it will only invoke onException from one thread at a time.
+However if the same ExceptionListener is registered with multiple connections then it is undefined whether these connections could call onException from different threads simultaneously.

 A JMS provider should attempt to resolve connection problems itself prior to notifying the client of them.

 The exceptions delivered to ExceptionListener are those that have no other place to be reported.
 If an exception is thrown on a JMS call it, by definition, must not be delivered to an ExceptionListener (in other words, ExceptionListener is not for the purpose of monitoring all exceptions thrown by a connection).

+There is no restriction on the use of the JMS API by the listener's onException method.
+However since that method will only be called when there is a serious problem with the connection, any attempt to use that connection may fail and cause exceptions.

 Session